Pizza Babka

 Instructions

-- On low speed, beat in the remaining sugar and eggs.
-Add in the flour, salt, and garlic powder and mix just until the dough comes together, another 2-3 minutes.
+- Prepare the dough.
+Whisk together the flour, yeast, sugar, salt, and garlic powder in the bowl of a stand mixer fitted with the dough hook or a large glass mixing bowl.
+On low speed, beat in the milk and eggs, mixing just until the dough comes together, 2-3 minutes.
 Increase the speed to medium-low and add the butter one piece at a time, beating after each addition until all pieces have been added.
 Continue mixing with the dough hook until the dough is smooth and pulls away from the sides of the bowl, about 10 minutes.
-Alternatively, whisk together ingredients by hand until combined and knead until dough is soft and smooth.
+(Alternatively, whisk together ingredients by hand until combined; knead by hand for 10 minutes until dough is soft and smooth.)

 - Roll the dough into a rectangle, approximately 12 inches long.
 Spread half the tomato sauce over the dough, leaving a slight border along the edges.
 Sprinkle half the Pecorino Romano and Italian herbs over the tomato sauce and place the pepperoni on top.
 Scatter the mozzarella over the pepperoni.
 Working from the long side of the dough, roll the dough into a long cylinder.
 Place this cylinder seam-side down on a baking sheet and refrigerate for 15-20 minutes, until dough is firm.